jjisolo/udp-multithreaded-multisession-server/README.md

 $ cmake ..
 ```

-The `CLIENTS_THREAD_POOL_CAPACITY` - the maximum simultanious connections that server can hold
+The `CLIENTS_THREAD_POOL_CAPACITY` - the maximum simultanious connections that server can hold.
+Setting this value to `<1` makes program
+behaviour undefined.

 The `OZZY_CHUNK_MEMORY_ARENA_SIZE_BYTES` - the size of the memory arena that is reserved for processing one chunk of data, the more value is
-the faster the chunk will be processed
+the faster the chunk will be processed.

 The `OZZY_USE_LARGE_CHUNK_MEMORY_ARENAS` - by default, the server has a memory cap that can be reserved for one chunk, because we don't want to
 reserve 1gig of memory to process 1meg chunk.
 This was added because we don't know what the chunk size will be.
 If we are really sure that we have as